 State Parks Board records, 1901-1902, 1905, 1908, 1917, 1925-1963, bulk 1933-1949

-Plans, drawings, and maps showing the location of Texas state parks are scattered throughout the records, most found in the series Acquisition and development files and the series Civilian Conservation Corps files.
+Plans, drawings, and maps showing the location of Texas state parks are scattered throughout the records, but are located primarily in the series Acquisition and development files and the series Civilian Conservation Corps files.

-Records are plans and drawings of work initially done by the Civilian Conservation Corps at Texas state parks in the 1930s and 1940s.
+Records are plans and drawings of park development work done by the Civilian Conservation Corps in Texas in the 1930s and 1940s.
 Included are plats of the grounds, blueprints and drawings of buildings, and plans and drawings of furnishings and other features.
 Most of the items are either pencil on tracing vellum or ink on linen.
-Additional information concerning this collection, along with links to digital images of the drawings have been scanned.
-A finding aid and a database listing the drawings will be available on the ARIS website in the near future.
+Additional information concerning this collection, along with links to digital images of the drawings may be found on our Web site at: www.tsl.texas.gov/exhibits/ccc_flickr.html

 Rail Division, incoming correspondence, 1872-1955, bulk 1891-early 1920s